Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 Large-Scale Data and Resource Optimization

-Optimizing a Kafka Pipe to run stably in production means using the minimum resource configuration (VCluster) within the required freshness cycle (BATCH_INTERVAL_IN_SECONDS) to complete the computation and persistence of incoming data.
-In production, you should maintain some computing capacity reserve to ensure the Pipe can catch up with data when data volume fluctuates, cluster upgrade jobs fail over, etc. We typically recommend maintaining double the redundancy.
-In simpler terms with our example, we need to be able to process all the data flowing in from Kafka in 1 minute within approximately 30 seconds.
+Optimizing a Kafka Pipe for stable production operation means using the minimum resource configuration (VCluster) within the required freshness cycle (BATCH_INTERVAL_IN_SECONDS) to complete the computation and persistence of incoming data.
+In production, maintain some computing capacity reserve to ensure the Pipe can catch up when data volume fluctuates, cluster upgrades cause job failovers, etc. We typically recommend maintaining double the redundancy.
+In plain terms with our example: you need to be able to process all the data that flowed in from Kafka over 1 minute within roughly 30 seconds.

-To confirm whether the current Pipe is experiencing backlog, you can run desc pipe extended multiple times and check if timeLag in the pipe_latency row (the difference between the Kafka offset and current time, in milliseconds) is continuously increasing.
-When data freshness is 60 seconds and computing redundancy is double, timeLag should fluctuate between 0~90 seconds (without redundancy, it should fluctuate between 0~120 seconds).
-If timeLag exceeds the upper limit and continues to increase over several cycles, the Pipe will experience backlog.
+To check whether the current Pipe is experiencing backlog, run desc pipe extended multiple times and observe whether timeLag in the pipe_latency row (the gap between the Kafka offset and current time, in milliseconds) is continuously increasing.
+With 60-second data freshness and double computing redundancy, timeLag should fluctuate between 0–90 seconds (without any redundancy, it should fluctuate between 0–120 seconds).
+If timeLag exceeds the upper limit and continues rising over several cycles, the Pipe is building up a backlog.

-Click on the job to enter the job details page.
-You can see this is a Kafka topic with 10 partitions.
-Even with BATCH_SIZE_PER_KAFKA_PARTITION set to 100,000, not all data from one cycle is read.
-It needs to be increased further.
+Inspecting the job details shows this is a Kafka topic with 10 partitions.
+Even with BATCH_SIZE_PER_KAFKA_PARTITION set to 100,000, not all data from one cycle is read — you need to keep increasing it.

-Ultimately, by continuously increasing this value and observing timeLag (in production, you should ideally know the peak value per Kafka partition beforehand and set it directly), we determine that when this value is set to 500,000, the Pipe's consumption speed is fast enough to keep up with Kafka.
+Ultimately, by continuously increasing this value and observing timeLag (in production you should ideally know the per-partition peak value in advance and set it directly), you determine that at 500,000 the Pipe's consumption speed is fast enough to keep up with Kafka.

-Unlike a direct select ... read_kafka(...), the copy into jobs generated by Pipe can show the offset information recorded in the Kafka group id managed by the Pipe, making it easy to identify how many partitions the read Kafka topic has and the actual offset values of each partition.
+Unlike a direct select ... read_kafka(...), the copy into jobs generated by Pipe show the offset information recorded in the Kafka group id managed by the Pipe.
+This makes it easy to identify how many partitions the Kafka topic has and the actual offset values of each partition.

 Adjusting VCluster Size

-By default, the copy into jobs started by Pipe have a task count equal to the Kafka topic partition count—each task reads one partition.
-When the VCluster Size is small, the job tasks may need multiple rounds to complete, significantly extending job execution time.
+By default, the copy into jobs started by Pipe have a task count equal to the Kafka topic partition count — each task reads one partition.
+When the VCluster Size is small, job tasks may need multiple rounds to complete, significantly extending execution time.

-In the figure below, a Pipe job using a 128CRU VCluster (1024 cores) consumes a Kafka topic with 1,200 partitions.
-It needs to run in two rounds: the first round with 1,024 tasks, and the remaining 176 tasks in the second round, significantly extending the execution time.
-In this case, setting the VCluster to 150CRU (1200 cores) would be appropriate.
+For example, a Pipe job using a 128CRU VCluster (1024 cores) consuming a Kafka topic with 1,200 partitions runs in two rounds: the first round with 1,024 tasks, and the remaining 176 tasks in the second round, significantly extending execution time.
+In this case, setting the VCluster to 150CRU (1,200 cores) is appropriate.

 Splitting Kafka Data to Utilize More Compute Resources (Setting COPY_JOB_HINT)

-When Kafka data volume is large but partition count is small, or the computation logic before Pipe writes to the table is complex such that a single task cannot complete within the cycle requirement, you can consider setting COPY_JOB_HINT to further split tasks and combine them with more compute resources to achieve acceleration.
+When Kafka data volume is large but partition count is small, or the computation logic before writing to the table is complex enough that a single task cannot complete within the cycle requirement, consider setting COPY_JOB_HINT to further split tasks and combine with more compute resources for acceleration.

 COPY_JOB_HINT is a composite parameter expressed in JSON format.
-To manually split Kafka data, you need to use the following two keys together:
+To manually split Kafka data, use the following two keys together:

-COPY_JOB_HINT is a composite parameter in JSON format.
-When setting it via alter pipe, it's an overwrite operation.
-Be careful not to accidentally lose other keys you've set previously.
-In such cases, you can retrieve the complete settings from the copy_job_hint in the properties row via desc pipe extended and modify based on that.
+COPY_JOB_HINT is a composite JSON parameter.
+When setting it via alter pipe, it is an overwrite operation — be careful not to accidentally lose previously set keys.
+You can retrieve the complete current settings from the copy_job_hint field in the properties row of desc pipe extended and modify from there.

-After adjusting parameters, we recommend updating the corresponding Pipe DDL to prevent parameter loss from rebuilds/migrations in subsequent processes.
+After adjusting parameters, update the corresponding Pipe DDL to prevent parameter loss from rebuilds or migrations later.

 CREATE VCLUSTER pipe_ods_commit_log